PeppeL-G/course-material/src/courses/android-development/project-work.md

 Present your application idea and mockups to "the rest of the class" (in smaller groups) at one of the following sessions:

 ::: danger Preliminary dates!
-The dates below has not been confirmed by Martin yet, and might change.
+~~The dates below has not been confirmed by Martin yet, and might change.~~ The dates below has been changed to dates that work for Martin.
+So they have now been set, and will no longer change.
 :::

-* 6 February Monday 08:15-09:00
+* Thursday February 9 13:15-14:00
-* 6 February Monday 09:15-10:00
+* Thursday February 9 14:15-15:00
-* 9 February Thursday 10:15-11:00
+* Friday February 10 10:15-11:00
-* 9 February Thursday 11:15-12:00
+* Friday February 10 11:15-12:00

-To distribute you, one from each Project Group should join the corresponding [Mockup Presentation Group](https://ju.instructure.com/courses/6658/groups) group on Canvas that you want to attend.
+To distribute you, one from each Project Group should join the corresponding [Mockup Presentation Group](https://ju.instructure.com/courses/6658/groups) on Canvas that you want to attend.
 At the presentation, you will receive feedback on your mockups from Martin and the audience.

 After having viewed your presentation, the audience should have a very good understanding of: